conventional-commits/conventionalcommits.org/content/next/index.md

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

-1. Commits MUST be prefixed with a type, which consists of a noun, `feat`, `fix`, etc., followed by the OPTIONAL scope, OPTIONAL `!`, OPTIONAL second `!`, and REQUIRED terminal colon and space.
+1. Commits MUST be prefixed with a type, which consists of a noun, `feat`, `fix`, etc., followed by the OPTIONAL scope, OPTIONAL `!`, OPTIONAL second `!`, OPTIONAL `-` and REQUIRED terminal colon and space.
 1. The type `feat` MUST be used when a commit adds a new feature to your application or library.
 1. The type `fix` MUST be used when a commit represents a bug fix for your application.
 1. A scope MAY be provided after a type.
 A scope MUST consist of a noun describing a